4 Beautiful hummingbirds in Maine [Pictures + IDs]

 • Origin: Found in montane forests of Mexico and Central America.

-Mexico Violetears are medium-sized hummingbirds that have violet spots on the sides of their heads and breasts and are metallic green overall.
+Mexico Violetears, medium-sized hummingbirds with violet patches on their heads and breasts, are metallic green.

 Mexican Violetears may be found as far south as the highlands of Bolivia and Venezuela.
 They breed in forests in Mexico, Central America, and Nicaragua.
 In particular in Central and Southern Texas, non-breeding Mexican Violetears have been seen to travel northward into the United States.